For Pointers and Tips about DV Proceedings,

 five days before the hearing, copies of all supporting papers filed with the court, including the application

 (c) Notwithstanding subdivision (b), upon the denial of the ex parte order

 pursuant to Section 6320, the petitioner shall have the option of waiving

-his or her right to a noticed hearing.
-However, nothing in this section
+the right to a noticed hearing.
+However, this section sowa not preclude

-shall preclude a petitioner who waives his or her right to a noticed hearing
+a petitioner who waives the right to a noticed hearing from refiling a